-In November 2015, we filed a lawsuit against Akamai and XO Communications in the District Court for the Eastern District of Virginia alleging the infringement of six of our patents covering a broad range of inventions that we believe are critical to the effective and efficient delivery of bytes by a content delivery network (the Akamai and XO Litigation).
-Akamai also filed counterclaims in April 2016, alleging the infringement of five of its patents.
-We filed an answer to Akamai's counterclaims, denying each of the allegations of infringement in May 2016.
+On November 30, 2015, we filed a lawsuit against Akamai and XO Communications in the District Court for the Eastern District of Virginia alleging the infringement of six of our patents covering a broad range of inventions that we believe are critical to the effective and efficient delivery of bytes by a content delivery network (the Akamai and XO Litigation).
+In April 2016, the District Court denied a request for transfer by Akamai and XO Communications.
+Akamai also filed counterclaims on April 29, 2016, alleging the infringement of five of its patents.
+We filed an answer to Akamai's counterclaims, denying each of the allegations of infringement on May 23, 2016.
+The case is currently set for a two-week trial commencing on May 1, 2017.
 At this time, we believe a loss is neither probable nor reasonably possible, and as such, no provision for this lawsuit has been recorded in the consolidated financial statements.
-We intend to vigorously protect and enforce our intellectual property rights as plaintiffs in this dispute and also vigorously defend against each of the counterclaims.
+We intend to vigorously protect our intellectual property rights in this matter and vigorously defend against each of the counterclaims.